Lvmingjie/RNA-Seq-validation/README.md

 bash <b>./HR-RTPCR_RNA-Seq_Comparison.sh</b>

-<h2> Description of the individual scripts (modules)</h2>
+<h2> Description of the main steps of the algorithm (modules)</h2>

 Module 1 - Blast generates a transcriptome database with the transcriptome supplied in fasta format; The primer sequences are blasted (blastn-short) to the previous database;

 Module 2 - Based on the blast alignments are identied all transcripts where the the pair of primers bind perfectly.
 Problematic cases are identified and filtered (partial alignments, multi-alignments, primers without target);

-Module 3 : Based on the list of transcripts identified, the TPM levels of expression are extracted from the ...
+Module 3 : Based on the list of transcripts identified, the levels of expression (TPM) are extracted from the different samples quantified;

-Module 4 :
+Module 4 : The product Size associated with each transcript identified is calculated;

-Module 5 :
+Module 5 : To each pair of primers, the transcripts with the same product Size are clustered in terms of levels of expression (the levels of expression are summed to each product Size);

-Module 6 :
+Module 6 : The product Sizes from HR-RTPCR data and RNA-seq are compared and are established the best assocations.
+Sometimes the products are not exactly equal, in these case the algorithm tries to identify the nearest product Size available to form the association.
+When the number of product Sizes available are different there are two possible scenarios: a) an "Unknown-Partner" is reported when HR-RTPCR has more products than RNA-Seq (example: HR-RTPCR data predicted 4 products but RNA-seq only predicted 3) ; b) RNA-Seq predicted more products than HR-RTPCR (example: HR-RTPCR data predicted 3 products but RNA-seq predicted 4), in this case the remaining RNA-seq product is "Orphan" (no HR-RTPCR association available) and deposited in the file ./Other_files/Orphan-Transcripts-List.txt.

-Module 7 :
+Module 7 : Generation of final output files and folders.